 How about witnessing the pardoning of the Presidential Turkey?
 This tradition has gained some attention in recent years, but dates back to the Truman administration where the president was presented with an official turkey for the holiday feast.
 It wasn’t until 1989, however, that under President George H.W.
 Bush the turkey was officially pardoned for the first time and spared its gruesome fate.
 The tradition has gained momentum and now onlookers can see the official pardoning of the hallowed bird.

-On Friday, November 23rd, 2012, the Reston community kicks off the Thanksgiving festivities with a full day celebration including a holiday parade.
+The Reston, VA community kicks off the Thanksgiving festivities with a full day celebration including a holiday parade.
 Consider heading down and watching the festivities to get in the holiday mood.

 With the change of weather and the last of the leaves still clinging to the trees, consider Thanksgiving a great time to take the Old Town Trolley.
 This is a great way to explore the sites of DC, grab your bearings, and learn about the history of America’s capital.
 Everyone’s in a festive mood, so it makes the trolley ride seem that much more special.